InseeFr/Trevas-TS/docs/en/packages/editor.md

 ## Usage

-Download the library on npm:
+Download the library from npm:

 ```
 yarn add @inseefr/editor